What is Sweaty Sheep?

 If you connect with God

-If you believe that God yearns for us
+If you believe that God is bigger than a name and calls us

 Lucia Capocchione states: